bruvellu/terebratalia-wnts/wnt.md

 polarity pathway (PCP Pathway, non-canonical Wnt Pathway) and analyzed their expression during the period of axial elongation (early to late gastrula).

+*diversin* suppresses the cell fate pathway and stimulates the cell polarity pathway [Schwarz-Romond2002-td].

 *diversin* is only expressed in the late gastrula stage.
 We detect transcripts in bilateral laterodorsal domains at the apical lobe and at the pedicle lobe (@fig:s-polarity).